kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 tolerates the taints of a particular Node can be scheduled on that Node.

 {{< caution >}}
-**Caution** Enabling this feature creates a small delay, usually less than one second, between the time when a condition is observed and a taint is created.
+**Caution:** Enabling this feature creates a small delay, usually less than one second, between the time when a condition is observed and a taint is created.
 This delay can increase the number of Pods that are successfully scheduled but rejected by the kubelet.
 {{< /caution >}}